splunk/splunk-sdk-javascript/examples/node/helloworld/README.md

 ### Files: [`savedsearches.js`] and [`savedsearches_async.js`]

-These files demonstrate working with the `splunkjs.Client.SavedSearches` collection and `splunkjs.Client.SavedSearch` entity.
+These files demonstrate working with the `splunkjs.Service.SavedSearches` collection and `splunkjs.Service.SavedSearch` entity.
 It will list all the saved searches, and for each one print its name and the search query associated with it.

 The only difference between the two files is that the latter uses the built-in